EXHIBITS AT THE BIRTHPLACE MUSEUM

 The Legacy Room Exhibits

-Visitors will have the opportunity to view Susan's life at a glance, through a detailed timeline, and historical images.
+Visitors will have the opportunity to view Susan's life at a glance, through a detailed timeline with historical images.

-Take a look at our artifacts collection, complete with authentic period pieces, such as, Dolls, Ribbons, Figurines, Buttons, and Suffrage China.
+Take a look at our artifacts collection, complete with authentic period pieces, such as, Dolls, Ribbons, Figurines, Buttons, Kitchenware, Suffrage Memorabilia and Textiles.
 Items are added to the collection throughout the year, so stop back and take a peek to see what's new.